On Campus Employment

 Curricular Practical Training (CPT)

-CPT is a type of employment for an F-1 student.
-It allows you to gain work experience that is an integral part of the curriculum or program.
-This employment may be an internship, cooperative education job, a practicum or any other work experience, provided it is either for credit or required for your degree.
-At Gettysburg College, students apply for CPT after they have applied and accepted a work opportunity off campus for the summer. or fall or spring semester.
-CPT is authorized by the International Student Advisor.
-Click here for further information about eligibility requirements and the application process.
+CPT is a type of training for an F-1 student.
+It allows you to gain training experience that is an integral part of the curriculum or program.
+This training may be an internship, cooperative education job, a practicum or any other work experience, provided it is either for credit or required for your degree.
+At Gettysburg College, students apply for CPT after they have applied for and accepted an internship off campus for the summer, fall or spring semester.
+CPT is authorized by the Director of International Student Services.

 Optional Practical Training (OPT)

-OPT provides the opportunity to apply knowledge gained in the classroom to a practical work experience off campus.
-At Gettysburg College, students apply for OPT at the beginning of their last semester before graduating.
-OPT is authorized by the U.S. Citizenship and Immigration Service (USCIS).
-This authorization can take up to 90 days to obtain.
-The maximum amount of time granted to work in F-1 practical training status is 12 months and must be completed within 14 months of graduation.
-You may use some of or all available 12 months of practical training during your course of study or save the full twelve months to use after you graduate.
-You may apply 120 days before your planned employment start date but you must apply prior to graduation.
-Click here for further information about eligibility requirements and the application process.
+OPT provides the opportunity to apply knowledge gained in the classroom to a practical training experience off campus.
+At Gettysburg College, students generally apply for OPT at the beginning of their last semester before graduating.
+OPT requires a mailed application to the US Citizenship and Immigration Service (USCIS).
+The USCIS authorization can take up to 90 days to obtain.
+The maximum amount of time granted to work in F-1 practical training status is 12 months, however, students who graduate with a STEM degree are eligible for a 24-month extension of their OPT authorization (36 total months).
+You may use some or all available 12 months of practical training during your course of study, or save the full 12 months to use after you graduate.
+You may apply up to 90 days before your SEVIS program completion date, and up to 60 days after your program completion date.
+Information about eligibility requirements and the application process